Raymond Chandler: Early life

-Chandler disliked the servility of the civil service and resigned, to the consternation of his family, became a reporter for the Daily Express and also wrote for The Westminster Gazette.
+Chandler disliked the servility of the civil service and resigned, to the consternation of his family.
+He then became a reporter for the Daily Express and also wrote for The Westminster Gazette.
 He was unsuccessful as a journalist, but he published reviews and continued writing romantic poetry.
 An encounter with the slightly older Richard Barham Middleton is said to have influenced him into postponing his career as writer.
 "I met ... also a young, bearded, and sad-eyed man called Richard Middleton. ...
 Shortly afterwards he committed suicide in Antwerp, a suicide of despair, I should say.
 The incident made a great impression on me, because Middleton struck me as having far more talent than I was ever likely to possess; and if he couldn't make a go of it, it wasn't very likely that I could."
 Accounting for that time he said, "Of course in those days as now there were ... clever young men who made a decent living as freelances for the numerous literary weeklies", but "I was distinctly not a clever young man.
 Nor was I at all a happy young man."

-In 1912, he borrowed money from his Waterford uncle, who expected it to be repaid with interest, and returned to America, visiting his aunt and uncle before settling in San Francisco for a time, where he took a correspondence course in bookkeeping, finishing ahead of schedule.
+In 1912, at the age of 24, he borrowed money from his Waterford uncle, who expected it to be repaid with interest, and returned to America, visiting his aunt and uncle before settling in San Francisco for a time, where he took a correspondence course in bookkeeping, finishing ahead of schedule.
 His mother joined him there in late 1912.
 Encouraged by Chandler's attorney/oilman friend Warren Lloyd, they moved to Los Angeles in 1913, where he strung tennis rackets, picked fruit and endured a time of scrimping and saving.
 He found steady employment with the Los Angeles Creamery.
-In 1917, he traveled to Vancouver, where in August he enlisted in the Canadian Expeditionary Force.
-He saw combat in the trenches in France with the 16th Battalion, C.E.F.
-Canadian Scottish Regiment, was twice hospitalized with Spanish flu during the pandemic and was undergoing flight training in the fledgling Royal Air Force (RAF) when the war ended.
+In 1917, he traveled to Victoria, where in August he enlisted in the 50th Reinforcement Battalion Canadian Expeditionary Force.
+He saw combat in the trenches in France with the 7th Battalion C.E.F.
+(British Columbia Regiment).
+He was twice hospitalized with Spanish flu during the pandemic and was undergoing flight training in the fledgling Royal Air Force (RAF) when the war ended.

-After the armistice, he returned to Los Angeles by way of Canada, and soon began a love affair with Pearl Eugenie ("Cissy") Pascal, a married woman 18 years his senior and the stepmother of Gordon Pascal, with whom Chandler had enlisted.
+After the armistice, he returned to Los Angeles by way of Vancouver, and soon began a love affair with Pearl Eugenie ("Cissy") Pascal, a married woman 18 years his senior and the stepmother of Gordon Pascal, with whom Chandler had enlisted.
 Cissy amicably divorced her husband, Julian, in 1920, but Chandler's mother disapproved of the relationship and refused to sanction the marriage.
 For the next four years Chandler supported both his mother and Cissy.
 After the death of Florence Chandler on September 26, 1923, he was free to marry Cissy.
 They were married on February 6, 1924.
-Having begun in 1922 as a bookkeeper and auditor, Chandler was by 1931 a highly paid vice president of the Dabney Oil Syndicate, but his alcoholism, absenteeism, promiscuity with female employees, and threatened suicides contributed to his dismissal a year later.
+Having begun in 1922 as a bookkeeper and auditor, Chandler was by 1931 a highly paid vice president of the Dabney Oil Syndicate, but his alcoholism, absenteeism, promiscuity with female employees, and threatened suicides contributed to his dismissal a year later, after ten years with the company.